 Showing posts from December, 2011

 One of my friends likes to use this expression; “There is no change without change”.
 Usually, it’s very much so true.
-Lately, it’s been no secret that quite a few well known singers have acquired a lot of vocal problems; bleeding vocal chords , polyps, nodules , dysphonia and other nasty vocal disorders.
+Lately, it’s been no secret that quite a few well-known singers have acquired a lot of vocal problems; bleeding vocal cords , polyps, nodules , dysphonia and other nasty vocal disorders.
 Why is that... and what is the cause, you may ask?
 “We love the voice, we love his or her songs, we love the emotions, we love the performance…” So, what is the problem then?
 The problem is that nobody knows or pays attention to the voice application and how exactly that voice is being used by the singer.
-And yes, the industry usually picks up a good looking person, quite often with good song writing skills and with the potential of that person becoming the world wide recording Artist and performer.
-And yes, when it comes to recording, the best producers and engineers will be producing their magic using, available to them, their magical high-tech technology.
-Now w
+And yes, the industry usually picks up a good-looking person, quite often with good songwriting skills and with the potential of that person becoming a worldwide recording artist and performer.
+And yes, when it comes to recording, the best producers and engineers will be producing their "magic" using, available to them, their "magical" high-tech

 - Other Apps